 In this unit we will describe how things move in two dimensions.
-Our tool will be vector operations, which will allow us to examine displacement, velocity, and acceleration of objects moving in plane.
+Our tool will be vector operations, which will allow us to examine displacement, velocity, and acceleration of objects moving in a plane.
 Our exemplar will be projectile motion.

 RESOURCES FOR THIS UNIT: